 As a result, there is not a simple one-size-fits-all answer to how much a commercial office build-out will cost, because costs vary widely depending on the market.

-Progressive office space, considered to be the leading-edge office space, has an open floor plan with no enclosed offices, 100 percent of desk space outfitted as bench-style furniture, but plenty of conference and collaboration.
-On average, the cost per square foot to build out progressive office space ranges from $147 to $167, due to minimal dividing walls.
-But this space type has higher technology costs due to tech requirements for the many multiuse, collaborative spaces and common areas.
+Progressive office space, considered to be the leading-edge office space, has an open floor plan with no enclosed offices, 100 percent of desk space outfitted as bench-style furniture, but plenty of conference and collaboration room.
+On average, the cost per square foot to build out progressive office space ranges from $147 to $167, largely due to minimal dividing walls.
+But this multiuse, collaborative space type often has higher technology costs.

-Moderate office space has 10 percent of the area allotted to private offices; the remaining space may be open with workstations, along with some conference rooms and several collaboration or multi-use spaces.
+Moderate office space features about 10 percent of the area allotted to private offices.
+The remaining space may be open with workstations, along with some conference rooms and several collaboration or multi-use spaces.
 It is the most common office design, with 52 percent of corporate tenants reporting using this type of space.
 It provides a blend of the benefits of open and private office spaces.
 The average cost to build out a moderate office style is $170 to $196 per square foot.

 Traditional: About 21 percent of offices today are in this category, usually for tenants for whom employee or customer privacy is important.
-They have about 30 percent of space devoted to individual offices, with the remainder of space devoted to an open floor plan, relatively large eight-foot spaces, and conference rooms.
+They have about 30 percent of space devoted to individual offices, with the remainder of space devoted to an open floor plan and conference rooms.
 Collaboration space is minimal.
 The average cost to build these spaces is $193 to $224 per square foot, according to JLL.

 Employee density for progressive spaces is considerably higher – 20 to 50 percent – than the two other styles.
 Average build-out costs, on the other hand, are lower at $152.23 per square foot versus $158.23 for moderate space and $177.06 for traditional.